First Year

 This Course will help candidates to formulate an interventional strategy, especially with patients suffering from object loss and separation anxiety.
 The Course will focus on psychoanalytic theories, which demonstrate how to apply the concepts of “primal scene”, “narcissistic economy and primitive sexuality”, “melancholia”, “maternal depression”, “separation anxiety” elaborated by French Freudians, using the theories of Klein and Bion…

-407 Culture and Psychoanalysis
+407 Psychoanalysis and Culture

 This course examines the role of culture in the way we practice and think psychoanalysis.
 We will examine how internalized cultural/social biases can obstruct the appropriate use of self to effectively contribute to the development of a solid therapeutic alliance when working psychoanalytically with persons who are members of groups who have experienced oppression resulting from their demographic differences…